holdex/developers/docs/LEAVE_POLICY.md

 ### Leave Request

-You can submit a leave request by:
-1. Creating a new issue in your HR repository.
-2. Providing a detailed description of your leave request, including the start and end dates, and the reason for your leave.
+1. You can submit a leave request by creating a new issue in your HR repository and providing a detailed description of your leave request, including the start and end dates, and the reason for your leave.

-1. You must submit requests through GitHub issues in your HR repository 2 weeks before taking time off.
-1. Manager can reject request based on the overall team's needs.
+1. HR Manager must consult with project lead and approve leave request by merging a pull request (PR) in PR Tracker repository or reject leave request by providing a detailed explanation and closing the issue as "Close as not planned".

 #### Unpaid Leave